msemple/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## Changes for Keychron K1 Pro Colemak layout

+Changes for the Keychron K1 Pro Colemak layout are only made to the k1pro_colemak branch of this repository.
+All the other branches are to remain unchanged and should be updated from the upstream Keychron QMK repository.